-The Snake Roll cast is one of the handiest casts to have in your armoury when fishing in a downstream wind, and like the Double Spey cast your hand positions on the rod handle, in relation to the bank you are fishing from are the same.
+The Snake Roll cast is another very useful cast to have in your armoury when fishing in a downstream wind, and your hand positions on the rod handle, in relation to the bank you are fishing from, are exactly the same as the Double Spey.

 Reasons to have this cast in your armoury